patternpack/patternpack/readme.md

 The name of the npm package (or the path) which contains the PatternPack theme.
 Custom themes can be npm modules or simply files that exist within a pattern library.
 By default PatternPack is configured to use the [patternpack-example-theme]

+#### logo
+Type: `string`
+Default: `/theme-assets/images/pp-logo.svg`

+*Note: if you are using a custom `options.theme` value, this option is not necessary*

+If you're using the default theme, you can pass in a custom logo to be used with your library.
+It should be the path to your logo file relative to the build directory (`./html/` if you didn't configure `options.build`).
+It's recommended to put the logo inside of the `./src/assets/images` directory, and then pass in a value of `/assets/images/yourLogo.png`.

+The logo will be resized via CSS to a `max-height` of 30px.

 #### css.preprocessor
 Type: `string`
 Default: `sass`